application architecture

 Content Delivery Network (CDN)

-Netflix’s infrastructure depends on its Content Delivery Network (CDN), additionally referred to as Netflix Open Connect, which allows content to be delivered to millions of viewers globally with ease.
+Netflix’s infrastructure depends on its Content Delivery Network (CDN), also called Netflix Open Connect, which allows content to be quickly delivered to millions of viewers globally.
 Globally distributed, the CDN is essential to ensuring that customers in various locations receive high-quality streaming content.

-The way Netflix Open Connect CDN works is that servers, called Open Connect Appliances (OCAs), are positioned strategically so that they are near Internet service providers (ISPs) and their users.
+Netflix Open Connect CDN works because servers, called Open Connect Appliances (OCAs), are positioned strategically near Internet service providers (ISPs) and their users.
 When content delivery is at its peak, this proximity reduces latency and guarantees effective performance.
-Netflix is able to maximize bandwidth utilization and lessen its dependence on costly backbone capacity by pre-positioning content within ISP networks, which improves the total streaming experience.
+Netflix can maximize bandwidth utilization and lessen its dependence on costly backbone capacity by pre-positioning content within ISP networks, improving the total streaming experience.

 Scalability is one of Netflix’s CDN’s primary features.
-With OCAs installed in about 1,000 locations across the globe, including isolated locales like islands and the Amazon rainforest, Netflix is able to meet the expanding demand for streaming services across a wide range of geographic areas.
+With OCAs installed in about 1,000 locations across the globe, including isolated locales like islands and the Amazon rainforest, Netflix can meet the expanding demand for streaming services across a wide range of geographic areas.

 Additionally, Netflix grants OCAs to qualified ISPs so they can offer Netflix content straight from their networks.
-This strategy guarantees improved streaming for subscribers while also saving ISPs’ running expenses.
-Netflix cultivates a win-win relationship with ISPs by providing localized content distribution and collaborating with them, which enhances the streaming ecosystem as a whole.
+This strategy guarantees improved streaming for subscribers while saving ISPs’ running expenses.
+Netflix cultivates a win-win relationship with ISPs by providing localized content distribution and collaborating with them, enhancing the entire streaming ecosystem.

 Transforming Video Processing: The Microservices Revolution at Netflix

-By implementing microservices, Netflix has transformed its video processing pipeline, enabling unmatched scalability and flexibility to satisfy the needs of studio operations as well as member streaming.
+By implementing microservices, Netflix has transformed its video processing pipeline, enabling unmatched scalability and flexibility to satisfy the needs of studio operations and member streaming.
 With the switch to the microservices-based platform from the monolithic platform, a new age of agility and feature development velocity was brought in.

 Each step of the video processing workflow is represented by a separate microservice, allowing for simplified orchestration and decoupled functionality.
-Together, these services—which range from video inspection to complexity analysis and encoding—produce excellent video assets suitable for studio and streaming use cases.
 Microservices have produced noticeable results by facilitating quick iteration and adaptation to shifting business requirements.

 Playback Process in Netflix Open Connect

-Worldwide customers can enjoy a flawless and excellent viewing experience thanks to Netflix Open Connect’s playback procedure.
+Customers can enjoy a flawless and excellent viewing experience worldwide thanks to Netflix Open Connect’s playback procedure.
 It functions as follows:

-1. Health Reporting: Open Connect Appliances (OCAs) report to the cache control services in Amazon Web Services (AWS) on a regular basis regarding their learnt routes, content availability, and overall health.
+1. Health Reporting: Open Connect Appliances (OCAs) report to the cache control services in Amazon Web Services (AWS) on a regular basis regarding their learned routes, content availability, and overall health.

 2. User Request: From the Netflix application hosted on AWS, a user on a client device requests that a TV show or movie be played back.